cogdog/font-awesome-5-menus/readme.txt

 Save your menu and enjoy the icons!

-### How do I use the shortcodes?
+= How do I use the shortcodes? =

-It took some digging to check that these work (the original plugin had no explanation of the stacking shortcode).

 Use `[fa class="fab fa-twitter"]` to create a twitter icon.
-Of course, if you are doing this, why not go to the HTMl editor and just enter `&lt;i class="fab fa-twitter"&gt;&lt;/i&gt;` but hey.

 You can include the [size](https://fontawesome.com/how-to-use/on-the-web/styling/sizing-icons) and [rotation](https://fontawesome.com/how-to-use/on-the-web/styling/rotating-icons) classes as well.

-Here I entered in my WordPress editor:
+Here it can entered the editor:

      I got my [fa class="fas fa-apple-alt fa-5x"] and then I went [fa class="fab fa-twitter fa-rotate-270 fa-5x"]